Turlogh O'Brien scholarship programme

 The scholarship from L&Q has meant I have one less financial strain to worry about, and it’s how much I would have paid had I been able to go to university after finishing school.
 Being fortunate enough to have lower fees has given me the headspace to focus on my career – and for that, I’m very grateful.

 My name is Yvanah and I am currently studying Games Design at Bournemouth university.
 I live with my friends in a house near my campus, which is very convenient.

 At the moment, I am interested in either data analysis or becoming a community manager/'public figure' within the games industry.

 Going to University has allowed me to learn a lot about who I am - as cliché as that sounds- and what it is that I want from life.
 I really appreciate having access to all these learning resources.

-In the future, my main goal is to work in the games industry, and hopefully working in a job and living a life that is fulfilling, enjoyable and true to me.
+In the future, my main goal is to work in the games industry, and hopefully work in a job and live a life that is fulfilling, enjoyable and true to me.